IlyasDeckers/blog/_posts/2018-05-12-vue-quicktip-fetch-then-watch.md

 ---
 layout: post
-title: Vue Quicktip: Fetch on Created, Then Watch
+title: Vue Quicktip - Fetch on Created, Then Watch
 ---

 A common pattern you see in Vue is calling a function on created, then watch a property for changes and recall that function.
 Whilst this is not a bad pattern, I will show you a quick tip how you can improve this code.
 ```js
 created () {